Mandelbrew/docker-postgres-s3-backup/README-short.txt

-Backup PostgresSQL databases to S3 once or using a time-based job scheduler.
+Backup PostgresSQL databases to S3 once or use a time-based job scheduler.